Election Commission opposes Periakaruppan’s plea on postal ballot counting

 CHENNAI: In the aftermath of Tirupattur DMK candidate KR Periakaruppan being edged out of the race by one vote, the Election Commission informed the Madras High Court that once the results are declared, its hands are tied.
 Any dispute arising thereafter can only be decided via an election petition, it said while opposing Periakaruppan's plea.

-The vacation bench of Justice Victoria Gowri and Justice N Senthilkumar reserved orders on a plea filed by DMK candidate KR Periakaruppan alleging that a postal ballot belonging to the Tiruppattur constituency in Sivaganga was mistakenly sent to the Tiruppattur constituency near Vellore.
+The vacation bench of Justice Victoria Gowri and Justice N Senthilkumar posted the hearing for Tuesday on a plea filed by DMK candidate KR Periakaruppan alleging that a postal ballot belonging to the Tiruppattur constituency in Sivaganga was mistakenly sent to the Tiruppattur constituency near Vellore.

 When the matter came up for hearing, a counter affidavit was filed on behalf of the Election Commission of India by Archana Patnaik, Chief Electoral Officer, Tamil Nadu.
 In the affidavit, she stated that the issue regarding the postal ballot was not raised during the counting process and had been brought up only after the election results were declared.